UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 BindingContext = new MainPageViewModel(new RemoteModel());
 ```

-If you prefer not to use Azure fFunctions and use a Mocked version, change this to:
+If you prefer not to use Azure Functions and use a Mocked version, change this to:

 ```C#
 BindingContext = new MainPageViewModel(new MockedRemoteModel());